bjschafer/pfapi/README.md

 The API is largely self-documenting via Swagger.
 Check it out at https://pfapi.whizkid.dev/swagger

+## Running locally

+You'll need to adjust database connection settings -- see `Program.cs` for details on what it's looking for.
+Currently we assume Postgres, but sqlite should work if you rebuild the migrations.

 ## OGL

 > Open Game License Version 1.0a